They say,’ You read, and the world is yours.’

 What a fantastic way to make the world yours!
 Who wouldn’t want to do that??
 Apparently, quite a few people if we were to look around us.

-Reading, an activity which enables us to make sense of the printed word.
+Reading, an activity that enables us to make sense of the printed word.
 It allows us to use our minds to recognise, identify, and comprehend what is written in front of us.

 It stimulates our brain and makes us think.
 To be able to absorb what is in front of us, we have to focus and concentrate.
 The text has to be patiently read.